 |George Washington University||Post Master’s Certificate||18||Multiple||12|

-The Cost of Earning an Educational Leadership Degree Program
+The Cost of Earning an M.Ed Leadership Degree

-According to the NCES, you will find the average annual cost of attending a public, four-year school was $19,189.
-At private and for-profit schools, the average cost was 39,529.
-Compare tuition for these schools offering educational leadership programs:
+According to the NCES, you will find the average annual cost of attending a public, four year school is $19,189.
+If you attend a private or for profit school, the average cost is $39,529.
+Below, you can compare the tuition for these schools offering educational leadership programs:

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|